mklemmingen/DigiDoubt/README.md

 It there was a mistake, If it was done uncarefully, this tool tries to snoop it out.

 All API-Tools are only used to determine website age as well as deep article recognition.
-The API`s in usage are of the Wayback Machine as well as, choosable by the User, a quick-lookup of the article body text in GPTZero.
+The API`s in usage are of the Wayback Machine as well as, down the line, a quick-lookup of the article body text in GPTZero/ open-source models.

 ## Please be aware that Ai-Generation, Misinformation and Scams are always evolving.
 Use this tool in combination with a good pinch of doubt.
 ## Studies have indicated that articles by non-english natives are disproportionetly flagged as AI.